-Lyon-Martin Health Services provides excellent health care to women, lesbians and transgender people in a safe and compassionate environment, with sensitivity to sexual orientation and gender identity; all services are regardless of ability to pay.
+Lyon-Martin Health Services provides excellent health care to heterosexual women, bisexual women, lesbians and transgender people in a safe and compassionate environment, with sensitivity to sexual orientation and gender identity; all services are regardless of ability to pay.

 Founded in 1979, by a group of medical providers and health activists as a clinic for lesbians who lacked access to nonjudgmental, affordable health care, the clinic soon became a model for culturally sensitive community-based health care.
 The clinic was named after Phyllis Lyon and Del Martin, feminists and well-known LGBTQ civil rights activists.
 Read more about our History.

-Today, Lyon-Martin continues to provide primary and preventive healthcare, mental health services and HIV services to all women, including low-income and uninsured, and transgender people.
+Today, Lyon-Martin operates as Lyon-Martin Health Services, a program of HealthRIGHT 360 and continues to provide primary and preventive healthcare, mental health services and HIV services to all women, including low-income and uninsured, and transgender people.
 More about our Services.

 Facts & Figures